stefan-beuchert/MovieRecommender/README.md

 ### 3 Metrics
-For metrics I used Sonarqube (SonarCloud to be specific).
+For metrics, I used Sonarqube (SonarCloud to be specific).
 I used multiple different metrics to ensure the quality of my code.
 Each metric is documented by a batch (which updates after each push).
-The metric are:
+The metrics are:
    * bugs

       [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=stefan-beuchert_MovieRecommender&metric=bugs)](https://sonarcloud.io/dashboard?id=stefan-beuchert_MovieRecommender)